-In its insistence upon the dogma of the Church's necessity for salvation, the Quanto conficiamur moerore points clearly to che truth that, in every person who is edectively moved by God's grace to make this act ol supernatural charity, this decision must, by God's own institution, involve at least a sincere and genuine desire to enter His Church.
-In the ac tual designs of the Triune God, the desire to love Him and to please Him as He is known supernaturaliy in the light ol true divine faith is such that it must include the intention, either explicit or implicit, of entering and remaining within His supernatural kingdom.
-Where the intention of charity does not exist in a man who has the use ol reason, that man is in a condition of voluntary aversion from the living God.
-And where there is not at least an intention of entering into and remaining within God's true supernatural kingdom, there can be no true charity.
+In its insistence upon the dogma of the Church's necessity for salvation, the Quanto conficiamur moerore points clearly to the truth that, in every person who is effectively moved by God's grace to make this act of supernatural charity, this decision must, by God's own institution, involve at least a sincere and genuine desire to enter His Church.
+In the actual designs of the Triune God, the desire to love Him and to please Him as He is known supernatural!!)' in the light of true divine faith is such that it must include the intention, either explicit or implicit, ot entering and remaining within His supernatural kingdom.
+Where the intention of charity does not exist in a man who lias the use of reason, that man is in a condition of voluntary aversion from the living God.
+And where there is not at least an intention of entering inter and remaining within God's true supernatural kingdom, there can be no true charity.